fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 designers out there.
 Be ready to pay for it though as creating a quality font is no easy job; it takes hundereds of hours of work to do it well.
-And that’s why it’s worth the investment because professional font will have all the important font design aspects (like real *italics* or *kerning*) made exactly right.
+And that’s why it’s worth the investment because professional font will have all the important font design aspects (like real *italics* or *kerning*) made just right.

-For example, for our 2018 company website, we’ve chosen the fonts from Czech-based typeset foundry [Storm Type][4].
-You can also buy from marketplaces that sell fonts from many different foundries, like Adobe’s [Typekit](https://typekit.com/).
+For example, for our 2018 company website, we’ve chosen the fonts by Czech-based typeset foundry [Storm Type][4].
+You can also buy from marketplaces that sell fonts by many different foundries, like Adobe’s [Typekit](https://typekit.com/).

 There are no strict rules on how to choose your fonts.
 It’s all